DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Knowledge Discovery in Database (KDD)**: mathematical, statistical, and visualization method of identifying valid and useful patterns in data
 - **Knowledge Management**: efficent/effective management of info and associated resources in an enterprise to drive busienss intelligence and decision-making; may include workflow management, business process modeling, doc management, db and info systems and knowledge-based systems
 - **Level of abstraction**: how closely a source-code/design doc represents the details of the underlying object/system/component; lower-level abstractions generally have more detail than high-level ones
-- **Living off the land** (non-malware based ransom attack): system attack where the system/resources compromised are used in pursuit of additional attacks (i.e. the attacker's agenda); anti-malware defence doesn't detect/prevent the attack given the attacker's methodology
-- **Malformed input attack**: not currently handling input data is a common source of code errors that can result in arbitrary code exec, or misdirection of the program to other resources/locations
 - **Manipulation** is the authorized or unauthorized alteration of data in a database.
 - **Markup Language**: non-programming language used to express formatting or arrangement of data on a page/screen; usually extensible, allowing users to define additional/other operations to be performed; they etend the language into a programming language (e.g. in the same way JavaScript extends HTML)
 - **Metadata**: info that describes the format or meaning of other data, which can be used to provide a systematic method for describing resources and improving info retrieval